 As a reader, by the time you reach that third sentence, you are already confused, disoriented, and looking to scroll past that caption.

 The key to an engaging long caption, the ones that are often used for social media posts to tell a story, is connectivity and good structure.
+The art of copywriting is subtle and concise.
+It should tempt the reader but it should be short.
 The argument you are making needs to be cohesive, and each sentence should be a segue to the next.
 So, for example, the above piece will make much more sense when written the following way:

 The human brain is wired in a way that it immediately trusts statistics and numbers more than words.
 In a world where misinformation is practically everywhere, scientific facts are attractive to a reader.
 So use numbers, statistics, or proven facts in your caption, wherever possible.
 Following are a few examples of such captions: